-He completed his BSc, MSc, and PhD in Geography all at the University of Bristol.
-He also lectured at Bristol before taking up his post at UNSW Canberra.
+He completed his undergraduate and postgraduate education in Geography at the University of Bristol, UK.
+He was also a Lecturer in Historical and Cultural Geography at the University of Bristol before taking up his post at UNSW Canberra in 2019.

 His research interests lie in contemporary cultural geography.
 Specific areas of interest include:

 - Continental philosophy and social theory (especially the thought of Gilles Deleuze, Félix Guattari, Gilbert Simondon, Alfred North Whitehead, Friedrich Nietzsche, Baruch Spinoza, Gabriel de Tarde, and Félix Ravaisson).

 - Non-representational, post-humanist, and new materialist theories and their implications for geographical thought and practice.